 Horse Cave Trio

 If there is one band that knows the meaning of rockabilly, it’s Detroit’s Horse Cave Trio.
-The lineup of Ron DeVore (vocals & bass guitar), Lou Simon (guitar) and Tony Bizon (drums) has soaked up influences along with bourbon, from the bluegrass of Kentucky to the mean streets of the Motor City.
+The lineup of Ron DeVore (vocals & bass guitar) and Lou Simon (guitar) have soaked up influences along with bourbon, from the bluegrass of Kentucky to the mean streets of the Motor City.
 Think Elvis and Johnny Cash over at Sun Records in Memphis, and then add a healthy splash of Chicago blues and Eddie Cochran swing.

 The Horse Cave Trio formed late in 2002 with a vision to create roots music with a Detroit edge - a straight ahead, high energy roots rock trio that would perform and record original music and remold classic tunes into something new and exciting.
 DeVore was looking to form a band that would fan his already blazing rockabilly flames.
 He found the perfect partner in guitarist Lou Simon, a veteran of the Detroit music scene.
-Rounding out the Trio is brother-in-arms Tony Bizon on drums, a man who doesn’t so much put the hammer down as create rhythmic havoc with it.
 Put them together, and the trio creates what it likes to call Hillbilly Rock 'n' Roll, or Red Hot Rockabilly, Hi-Octane Roadhouse Blues, or Outlaw Country Rock 'n' Roll.
 Take your pick.

 The Horse Cave Trio was named for the small town in Kentucky where DeVore's parents are from, though they moved to Ypsilanti, Michigan, in 1945.
 The group released its first full-length CD, Hot Rods, Choppers & Rock ‘n’ Roll on the Austin Texas indie label Tropic Lightning in 2004.
 Not a band to rest on their early success, the follow-up came in March 2006 with the release of Curb Service on the Embassy Hotel Records label.
 The disc features 11 brand new original tunes, including "Hillbilly Rock 'n' Roll", "Groove Daddy", "Rev It Up" and "Castle in the Sky".
 The music flits between American roots genres, from rockabilly to blues to country to gospel and all places in between.
 The Horse Cave Trio released the cd single/live EP Honeybee in October of 2007.